 The Group's indirect greenhouse gas emissions related to the emissions from purchase of electricity and heat by the two plants.
-The calculation of electricity emission factors used from electricity purchased is based on the 2014 data released by National Development and Reform Commission on 14 April 2017 which East China Regional Power Grid (EFgrid, BM, y(tCO2/MWh)) = 0.5483.
+The calculation of electricity emission factors used from electricity purchased is based on the latest data released by National Development and Reform Commission which the factor of East China Regional Power Grid (EFgrid, BM, y(tCO2/MWh)) adopted in the calculation is 0.4923 (2017: 0.5483).
 The calculation of the heat-generating emissions factors of the thermal consumption purchased is based on the "2010 Shanghai Energy Balance Sheet and the GHG inventory compilation data" and the value taken is 0.11t CO2/GJ.